wlwl2/case-utils/README.md

 1. The advantage of using this package is that there are a few dependencies and the string manipulation code can be seen in a single file (index.js).

+Understanding what the transformations do is **necessary** not just helpful and should be documented.

+At first, you might think you know what some transformations are doing, but think about these considerations:

+  - What happens to the other letters after the first letter?

+  - The difference between 'dashes' and 'hyphens'.

 2. Indicates **what you are converting from** and **what you are converting to** in the same function name.
+**This will be implemented later.
+It is not implemented yet.**

 3. Get all of this done formally, because it's getting annoying even when I am writing in C#.
 See `docs/types_of_cases.md`.